-Chinese New Year: What does the year of the snake mean for you?
+Chinese New Year: What does the Year of the Snake mean for you?

-Chinese New Year 2025: What does the year of the snake mean for you?
+Chinese Lunar New Year 2025: What does the Year of the Snake mean for you?

 Let’s explore what the Year of the Snake means